-Determine your cluster name, public node names, private node names, and virtual node names for each node in the cluster
+☐ Determine your cluster name, public node names, private node names, and virtual node names for each node in the cluster

-If you install the clusterware during installation, then you are asked to provide a public node name and a private node name for each node.
+If you install the clusterware during installation, and are not using third-party vendor clusterware, then you are asked to provide a public node name and a private node name for each node.
+Use your third-party vendor documentation to complete setup of your public and private domain addresses.